algorithmica-org/algorithmica/content/english/hpc/algorithms/argmin.md

 }
 ```

-It works in around 1.5 GFLOPS — meaning 1.5 values per cycle processed on average.
+It works at around 1.5 GFLOPS — meaning $1.5 \cdot 10^9$ values per second  processed on average, or about 0.75 values per cycle (the CPU is clocked at 2GHz).

 Let's compare it to `std::min_element`: